monkeyxt/bookstore/README.md

 Unit tests can be run individually using tests in `tests/unit`.
 More detailed information is available in the test documents in the `docs` directory.

-## Things to do

-- change update to also update cost, and increment / decrement rather than accept and write a value
-- frontend caching
-- catalog / order primary replication
-- communication with caching server from order / catalog
-- dockerize everything
-- health check / heartbeat on replicas, frontend communicates and checks if up/down, forward requests to nonfaulty nodes(edited)
-- frontend remote restart / resync with nonfaulty nodes(edited)
-- (extra credit) raft
-- make sure its very easy to enable / disable caching, test request perf with/without
-- invalidate cache test, check for consistency and performance of subsequent requests
-- add new books
-- fault tolerance needs to be able to bring up primary in recovery(edited)